oasis-tcs/openc2-cacao-ext/MODEL-README.md

 ### :left_speech_bubble:   Further Description of this Repository :left_speech_bubble:

-This repository is designed to support TC members' work on a formal specification that describes _identify work product_.
-This GitHub repository supports development of the content and change tracking for the _identify work product_ as new working draft level revisions are created and the associated CSDs mature.
+This repository is designed to support TC members' work on a formal specification that describes an OpenC2 extension to the CACAO v2.0 specification.
+This GitHub repository supports development of the content and change tracking for the OpenC2 CACAO Extension as new working draft level revisions are created and the associated CSDs mature.

 <div>